yayekit/xgb_bio/README.md

 This script demonstrates a basic supervised learning task using a Decision Tree Classifier.

 ### Features:
-- Generates synthetic data for a binary classification problem
+- Adds synthetic data for a binary classification problem
 - Splits data into training and testing sets
 - Trains a Decision Tree Classifier
 - Makes predictions on the test set